samuel/go-thrift/README.md

         StringSet []string `thrift:"1,set"`

-* Unsigned types aren't supported.
-Thrift only has signed types.
-Could encode/decode unsigned types as their signed counterparts, but I decided against that for now.
 * []byte get encoded/decoded as a string because the Thrift binary type is the same as string on the wire.